Your comprehensive guide to the best wallets for storing XRP (XRP).

-Best wallets for Ripple
+Best wallets for XRP

 - XRP support.
 This is an obvious point but one worth remembering as crypto wallets don’t support every currency.
 Make sure any wallet you choose is fully compatible with XRP.